-Formed in December 2016, National Voter Corps is an all-volunteer, non-partisan organization based in Silicon Valley.
-We seek to address the challenges people face in getting registered to vote, being informed about their state registration laws, and getting to the polls through mobilizing volunteers and building coalitions with other non-partisan voter empowerment organizations.
+National Voter Corps is a national non-partisan, umbrella organization founded in December 2016.
+We connect volunteers with non-partisan organizations seeking to overcome challenges people face in getting registered to vote, being informed about their state registration laws, and getting to the polls through building coalitions with other non-partisan voter empowerment organizations.

-- We build coalitions with groups such as CUVO working with underrepresented voting communities—minority groups, disabled citizens, young people and the elderly.
+- We build coalitions with groups such as VoteRiders, Center for Common Ground and the Michigan Election Reform Alliance to work with suppressed voters of color and underrepresented voting communities—minority groups, disabled citizens, young people and the elderly.

 - We also focus on strengthening ties between those groups working with our most vulnerable voting populations.
-Access to the polls can be harder for some citizens than for others.
 We look for ways to work with in-state organizations to help people get to their local polling place.

-Alice Smith, our founder, BA Smith College, JD Golden Gate University; California Bar member; active in civil rights organizations including HRW, LWV, ACLU; retired Director of Legal Services, CSC Financial Services (EMEA).
+Alice Smith, Executive Director and founder, BA Smith College, JD Golden Gate University; California Bar member; active in civil rights organizations including HRW, LWV, ACLU; retired Director of Legal Services, CSC Financial Services (EMEA).

-Kaye Crawford: Retired Contract Learning Consultant, degree in Business and certificate in Organizational Development, long-time active volunteer facilitator and counselor.
+Kaye Crawford: Founding member.
+Retired Contract Learning Consultant, degree in Business and certificate in Organizational Development, long-time active volunteer facilitator and counselor.

-Amy Laden: Retired from a long career as Director, International Services, at ReSurge International (formerly Interplast), an international volunteer reconstructive surgery NGO.
+Amy Laden: Founding member.
+Retired from a long career as Director, International Services, at ReSurge International (formerly Interplast), an international volunteer reconstructive surgery NGO.
 Former social worker in Boston and San Jose.
-Spanish-speaking.
-BA, Mt.
-Holyoke College; M.S.W., San Jose State.

-Christine Witzel: Ph.D., Sociology, University of Connecticut; technical and product marketing (retired); published She Also Served, Letters from a Navy Wife (2014).
+Christine Witzel: Secretary and founding member.
+Retired from technical and product marketing; edited She Also Served, Letters from a Navy Wife (2014).

 Disclaimer: Being listed on this site does not imply NVC agrees with or participates in any or all of the positions or programs of organizations listed on this site.